Ceramics designer

 Salaries vary widely according to whether you are employed or self-employed, how experienced, successful and well-established you are, and how active and skilled you are at promoting your own work.

-Earnings for self-employed ceramics designers can be very low, particularly in the early stages of setting up a career and can fluctuate from year to year.
-Most ceramicists develop a portfolio style of working, generating income through several different jobs - teaching being a popular one.
+Earnings as a self-employed ceramics designer can be very low, particularly in the early stages of your career.
+Your salary can also fluctuate from year to year depending on how successful you are.
+You may need to be prepared to develop a portfolio style of working, generating income through several different jobs - teaching being a popular one.

 Income figures are intended as a guide only.